Robert-litts/ESPN-Fantasy-Data-Archive/README.md

 - Docker and Docker Compose
 - PostgreSQL database (local or hosted)
-- ESPN Fantasy account with LeagueID, SWID, and S2.
+- ESPN Fantasy Football account with LeagueID, SWID, and S2.
 [See here for how to access those cookies](https://github.com/cwendt94/espn-api/discussions/150)

 ## Quick Start